razon1494/Analysis-of-Human-vs.-LLM-Generated-Text/README.md

-# LLM Text Detection Robustness Under Iterative Paraphrasing (Local, No API Keys)
+# LLM Text Detection Robustness Under Iterative Paraphrasing

 This project builds an end-to-end pipeline to study how well a classical detector can distinguish **human-written** vs **LLM-generated** text under **iterative paraphrasing**.
 The main result demonstrates *signature erosion*: a detector trained on original text degrades as paraphrasing increases.